 How Much Water Do Seeds Need?

-Plants consist mostly of water and they need it for the photosynthesis that gives them energy to grow.
+Plants consist mostly of water to keep them turgid, and they need it for the photosynthesis that gives them energy to grow.
 Water is also what starts the germination process.
 But while water is essential for plant growth, overwatering is the most common cause of seedling failure.

-Sow the seeds in moistened mix.
-Cover the containers to hold in humidity while the seeds germinate--with the cover from your kit, or with a loosely fastened plastic bag.

 Once they sprout, uncover the containers and water them from the bottom, by pouring water into the tray.
-Never water the seed-starting mix from the top; that courts disease (especially a fungus disease called "damping off") and may dislodge or damage the sprouts.
 Make sure air circulates freely so humidity isn't trapped around plants.

 How Often Should I Check My Seeds?

-This is the secret ingredient to successful seed-starting.
-You'll need to check daily: To see if the seeds have sprouted; to remove the cover when it's time and move the sprouts under lights; to make sure they stay properly moist but not too wet; check your reservoir if you have a self-watering reservoir full; to raise the lights so they stay just the right distance above the plants; and to make sure the lights and timer haven't malfunctioned.
+This is the secret ingredient to successful seed-starting: you should check your seeds daily.
+Check to see if the seeds have sprouted so you can remove the cover when it's time and make sure the seedlings have light; check to make sure they stay properly moist but not too wet; check your reservoir if you have a self-watering kit; check the seedlings’ growth and raise the lights so they stay 3-4” above the plants; and check to make sure the lights and timer haven't malfunctioned.
 If you are starting a few seeds on the windowsill, turn the plants every day so they don't bend toward the light.

 As you plan your seed starting, factor in your convenience and habits.
 Will you really remember to check seeds in the basement daily?
 It might be wiser to start seeds in the guest room or kitchen where they will be handier, even if you have space for fewer seedlings.

-Then introduce your plants to the outdoors gradually, a process called "hardening off".
+Finally, introduce your plants to the sun gradually, a process called "hardening off".
 Expose them to sunlight for one hour more each day for a week.
 During this time bring them to a protected location outside when they are not in the sunlight.
 If there will be a frost at night, bring them inside.
 After a week or so, they will have acclimated to the outdoors and will be ready to transplant.